Takio Station: Layout

 The station, which is unstaffed, consists of two side platforms serving two tracks.
 There is no station building, only shelters on the platforms for waiting passengers.
 A separate shelter at the station entrance houses an automatic ticket vending machine.
 There is a ticket booth but this is unstaffed.

-Adjacent stations
+Platforms

 History

 On 1 April 1914, JGR opened the Inukai Light Rail Line (犬飼軽便線) (later Inukai Line) from Ōita westwards to Nakahanda.
 On the same day, Takio was opened as one of several intermediate stations along the track.
 By 1928, the track had been extended westwards and had linked up with the Miyagi Line (宮地線) reaching eastwards from Kumamoto.
 On 2 December 1928, the entire track from Kumamoto through Takio to Ōita was designated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Takio came under the control of JR Kyushu.

 On 17 March 2018, Takio became a "Smart Support Station".
 Under this scheme, although the station is unstaffed, passengers can receive assistance via intercom from staff at a central support centre.